-- a) The Group maintains savings accounts and short-term deposits with East West Banking Corporation (EW), an affiliated bank.
-Cash and cash equivalents earn interest at the prevailing short-term investment rates. - b) Lease agreements with related parties Group as lessor - The Parent Company, as a lessor, entered into a space rental agreement with FLI, for the office space in one of the Parent Company's buildings.
-Lease period is from October 16, 2016 to October 15, 2021, renewable for another 10 years. - The Parent Company, as a lessor, entered into a space rental agreement with Filinvest Alabang, Inc. (FAI), an entity under common control, for the office space in one of the Parent Company's buildings.
-Lease period is from September 2, 2019 to September 1, 2024.
-The Parent Company, as a lessor, entered into a space rental agreement with Pro-Excel Property Managers, Inc. (PEPMI), an affiliate, for the office space in one of the Parent Company's buildings.
-Lease period is from July 15, 2017 to July 14, 2020. - The Parent Company, as a lessor, entered into a space rental agreement with PEPMI, an affiliate, for the office space in one of the Parent Company's buildings.
-Lease period is from July 15, 2020 to July 14, 2025. - The Parent Company, as a lessor, entered into a space rental agreement with Dreambuilders Pro, Inc. (DPI), a fellow subsidiary under FLI, for the office space in one of the Parent Company's buildings.
-Lease period is from August 10, 2017 to October 9, 2022. - The Parent Company, as a lessor, entered into a space rental agreement with Chroma Hospitality, Inc., a fellow subsidiary under FLI, for the office space in one of the Parent Company's buildings.
+a) The Group maintains savings accounts and short-term deposits with East West Banking Corporation

+(EW), an affiliated bank.
+Cash and cash equivalents earn interest at the prevailing short-term investment rates.

+- b) Lease agreements with related parties Group as lessor - The Parent Company, as a lessor, entered into a space rental agreement with FLI, for the office space in one of the Parent Company's buildings.
+Initial lease period is from December 6, 2016 to December 5, 2021, and was renewed for another ten (10) years of from December 6, 2021 to December 5, 2031. - The Parent Company, as a lessor, entered into a space rental agreement with Filinvest Alabang, Inc. (FAI), an entity under common control, for the office space in two of the Parent Company's buildings.
+For the first Lease, the initial Lease period of first lease is from April 1, 2011 to March 31, 2016 and was renewed for another five (5) years from April 1, 2016 to March 31, 2021 and was renewed again (Second Renewal) for another ten (10) years or from April 1, 2021 to March 31, 2021.
+For the second or lease expansion, the Lease period is from September 2, 2019 to September 1, 2024. - The Parent Company, as a lessor, entered into a space rental agreement with PEPMI, an affiliate, for the office space in one of the Parent Company's buildings Initial Lease period is from July 15, 2015 to July 14, 2017 and was renewed for another three (3) years or from July 15, 2017 to July 14, 2020 and was renewed again (Second Renewal) for another five (5) years or from July 15, 2020 to July 14, 2025.
+Pro Excel expanded to another office space in same building and Lease period is from August 15, 2020 to July 14, 2025.
+The said building (IT building) is part of the property dividends declared and approved by SEC on July 15, 2021. - The Parent Company, as a lessor, entered into a space rental agreement with Chroma Hospitality, Inc., a fellow subsidiary under FLI, for the office space in one of the Parent Company's buildings.
+Lease period is from June 2, 2017 to June 1, 2027. - The Parent Company, as a lessor, entered into a space rental agreement with Filinvest Hospitality Corp., Inc., a fellow subsidiary under FLI, for the office space in one of the Parent Company's buildings.
 Lease period is from June 2, 2017 to June 1, 2027. - The Parent Company, as a lessor, entered into a lease agreement with Festival Supermall, Inc. (FSI), a fellow subsidiary under FLI, for the office space in one of the Parent Company's buildings.
 Lease period is from June 2, 2017 to June 1, 2027. - The Parent Company, as a lessor, entered into a space rental agreement with Corporate Technologies Inc (CTI), for the office space in one of the Parent Company's buildings.
 Leasing period is from November 15, 2018 to November 14, 2023. - c) Lease agreements with related parties Group as lessee - The Parent Company, as a lessee, entered into a land lease agreement with FLI on the location of the buildings currently leased to third parties and on those still under construction.
 Rental expense is based on certain percentages of the Parent Company's gross rental income.